Cliff Arquette: Early life and career

 Arquette was born on December 28, 1905, in Toledo, Ohio, the youngest of four children born to Winifred Ethel Clark (July 30, 1878 – February 12, 1966) and Charles Augustus Arquette (October 23, 1878 – August 12, 1927), a vaudevillian.
 His siblings were Naomi "Jane" Arquette Hammett (1899–1934), Russell Arquette (1901–1982), and Lester Kear Arquette (1904–1969).
 Cliff was of part French-Canadian descent, and his family's surname was originally "Arcouet".
-Cliff Arquette fathered a son named Alden Arquette in 1921 when he and his girlfriend were 16.
-Their marriage was annulled (there is no record of the marriage) but there is a record of Alden's birth.
+The eventual patriarch of the Arquette show business family, Arquette was the father of actor Lewis Arquette with his wife Mildred LeMay (née Speight) and the grandfather of actors Rosanna, Richmond, Patricia, Alexis, and David Arquette.

 Arquette is credited for inventing the modern rubber theatrical prosthetic mask, which was flexible enough to allow changing facial expressions, and porous enough to allow air to reach the actor's skin.

 Arquette had been a performer in radio, theatre, and motion pictures until 1956, when he retired from show business.
 At one time, he was credited with performing in 13 different daily radio shows at different stations in the Chicago market, getting from one studio to the other by way of motorboats along the Chicago River through its downtown.
 One such radio series he performed on was The Adventures of Wild Bill Hickok.